plantasia-space/plantasia.space-site/index.md

 <h1>
 </h1>
 <h2>
-Designing novel tools for musical co-creation with a common goal: give humans and planet earth a safe environment to self-heal.
+Designing novel tools for musical co-creation.
 </h2>

 **WelcomE to my new old 𝛚Ⓞ尺♩ᵈ.
 I invite you to listen and play with my music:** <br>